 The air is brisk, the calendar is full, and somehow it’s that time of year again.
-For lots of cats, the holiday season includes warm snuggles by the fireplace, drooling over the smell of turkey dinners and finding extra full stockings of catnip.
+For many cats, the holiday season includes warm snuggles by the fireplace, drooling over the smell of turkey dinners and finding stockings extra-full of catnip.
 For the less fortunate kitties, the holidays can be stressful, cold and frightening.
-This season, there are a number of ways you can give back to cats, a community that can get overlooked at Christmas time.
+Here are some of our favourite ways you can help shelter cats during the holidays.

 Many families and couples may be considering a new pet as a Christmas gift.
 What could be better than a little furball of love sitting under your tree?!
 It’s important to keep in mind that a new pet is not just a cute Christmas present, but furever a part of your family.
 Once those who will be caring for kitty are aware of this responsibility, you can begin to look for your new furbaby.
 Where do you find a loving kitten or cat in need of a home?
 Shelters in your neighborhood are plagued with an overpopulation of cats, and adoption will save their lives.
 In Canada and the United States, over 1.4 million cats are euthanized because too many pets are given up, and too few people consider adoption when looking for a new pet (ASPCA & CFHS).
 Homeless shelter kittens and cats of all ages are bursting with love, life and are waiting for that special companionship.